takeshi-aihana/CMake_Help_ja/Help/manual/cmake.1.rst

   Do nothing, with an exit code of 1.

+  Do nothing, with an exit code of 1.

 .. option:: make_directory <dir>...

   Create ``<dir>`` directories.
   If necessary, create parent directories too.
   If a directory already exists it will be silently ignored.

+  Create ``<dir>`` directories.
+  If necessary, create parent directories too.
+  If a directory already exists it will be silently ignored.

   .. versionadded:: 3.5
+    Support for multiple input directories.

     Support for multiple input directories.

 .. option:: md5sum <file>...